haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ## Usage dictionary

-This section outlines terms to use and avoid in Splunk documentation.
+This section of the _SG_ outlines terms to use and avoid in Splunk documentation.

 See below for my three entries in the dictionary.